 Byron Bay: Australia’s New Age Wonder Beach Town

-In Australia, Byron Bay is an beach town icon and conjures up great memories for Aussies who have visited there.
-Surfers, hippies, new agers and the well-to-do, all return repeatedly and each find their slice of heaven.
+In Australia, Byron Bay is a beach town icon and conjures up great memories for Aussies who have visited there.
+Surfers, hippies, new agers and the well-to-do, all return repeatedly and each finds their slice of heaven.
 Many have stayed and built lives amidst the visual splendor of the location.

 Near the town is an area of hill towns called the hinterlands, pastoral hills covered with macadamia plantations and, it is said, numerous pot plots.
 In a country known for its laid-back friendly attitude, this New South Wales destination kicks it up a notch.